mohalemashigo/webrotsafesecure/docs/index.rst

-How to Download, Install & Activate Webroot SecureAnywhere Using Webroot Safe
+How to Download, Install & Activate Webroot SecureAnywhere Using Webroot Safe Geek Squad Download
 ===================================================================================

 Are you trying to set up your newly purchased Webroot antivirus on your PC or Mac?
 Whether you've just purchased the software or you're reinstalling it, this complete guide will help you understand how to **Download, Install, and Activate Webroot SecureAnywhere using Webroot.com/Safe**.